 1. WiFi Marketing and Remarketing Tools

-Using a WiFi marketing platform such as Bloom Intelligence, restaurants use their WiFi to track customer behavior and create detailed customer profiles stored in a CRM (more on CRMs later).
+Using restaurant marketing software like Bloom Intelligence, restaurants use their WiFi to track customer behavior and create detailed customer profiles stored in a CRM (more on CRMs later).

 As you build your customer database, you can send out marketing messages based upon user behavior, such as their number of visits, or dwell time, and demographics such as birthday, gender, or postal code.